 - “And yet . . . ,” Toby replied. / Toby replied, “And yet . . .”

-- “I called for help, bu—” he started saying as the ground crumbled beneath him.
+- “I called for help, bu—” they started saying as the ground crumbled beneath them.

 But what if you mix your punctuation?